-7.1 We record any near misses which are an event such as occurrences where not one has actually been harmed and no first aid was administered, but have the potential to cause injury or ill health.
+7.1 We record (identify local method of reporting) any near misses which are occurrences where no-one has actually been harmed and no first aid was administered, but have the potential to cause injury or ill health.
 We record any incidents that occur on the premises and these may include a break in, burglary, theft of personal or school's property; intruder having unauthorised access to the premises, fire, flood, gas leak, electrical issues.